Yobby0402/YobbyFileServer/README.md

 This project was born to save your back and your dignity!

-- 🏢 **Meeting Lifesaver**: One-click start, browser access, instantly preview code, images, PDFs, and videos - your boss won't have to wait for you to unplug your laptop anymore
+- 🏢 **Meeting Lifesaver**: One-click start, browser access, instantly preview and edit code, images, PDFs, and videos - your boss won't have to wait for you to unplug your laptop anymore
 - 🎓 **Graduate Student Savior**: Projector mounted on the ceiling in professor's office?
 No problem!
-Scan QR code, open webpage, display paper diagrams, experimental data, and flowcharts directly
+Scan QR code, open webpage, display and edit paper diagrams, experimental data, code files directly
 - 📊 **Instant File Sharing Hub**: Colleague needs your code, designs, or documents?
-Throw them a LAN address, let them download themselves - 100x faster than WeChat without compression
+Throw them a LAN address or QRCode, preview online, download if needed - 100x faster than WeChat without compression
-- 🎨 **Live Diagram Editor**: Client suddenly wants flowchart changes?
-Pull out your phone browser, edit in Draw.io, save on the spot - professionalism maxed out
+- 🎨 **Live Code Editor**: Client suddenly wants config file changes?
+Pull out your phone browser, edit with CodeMirror, syntax highlighted, save on the spot - professionalism maxed out
-- 📁 **Markdown Showcase**: Want your team to see technical docs or project plans?
-Open in browser, beautifully rendered with tables, code highlighting, and task lists
+- 📁 **Document Online Editor**: Want to edit Markdown notes, Python scripts, config files in real-time?
+Open in browser, syntax highlighting, code folding, find & replace all available

 **10x simpler than FileZilla, 100x more elegant than FTP, 1000x lighter than carrying your laptop around!**

 No complex configuration needed, no weird commands to memorize.
 Double-click exe, hit start, scan/type URL, done!
 Mom will never worry about me not knowing how to set up a server again 😎

+### 🌟 v2.1 Latest Features

+- ✏️ **Online Code Editor**: Integrated CodeMirror with syntax highlighting for 30+ languages, edit directly in preview area
+- 💾 **Real-time Save**: Ctrl+S quick save, save and close, auto-refresh preview
+- 🎨 **Professional Editing**: Line numbers, code folding, bracket matching, find & replace

-### 🌟 v2.0 New Features
+### 🌟 v2.0 Core Features

 - 🔍 **Smart Search**: Real-time file search with type filtering
 - 🔗 **Share Links**: One-click share with password, expiration, and access limits